 Matriculation requires that all new students be tested in basic skills if they are planning to pursue any of the following educational goals.

-Students are exempt from the English and Math placement tests if they have earned an Associate in Arts degree or higher or have completed English and math courses, or have received a qualifying score on the, SAT or EAP received within the past two years.
-Please contact the Testing Office if you feel you may have satisfied the testing requirement.
+Students are exempt from the English and Math placement tests if they have earned an Associate in Arts degree or higher or have completed English and math courses, or have received a qualifying score on the standardized tests listed below within the past two years.
+Students should bring or send official copies of test scores directly to the District Student Services office.

 |Test||Minimum Score Required|